theaquamarine/windows-powershell-docs/docset/windows/windowsserverbackup/start-wbfilerecovery.md

 ## PARAMETERS

 ### -Async
-Indicates that Windows PowerShell® returns immediately after it starts the backup and does not display status messages.
+Indicates that Windows PowerShell?? returns immediately after it starts the backup and does not display status messages.

 ```yaml
 Type: SwitchParameter